Mike Maignan: AC Milan

-On 27 May 2021, Maignan agreed to sign for Serie A club AC Milan on a five-year contract, effective from 1 July.
+On 27 May 2021, Maignan agreed to sign for Italian Serie A club AC Milan on a five-year contract, effective from 1 July.
 He arrived for a reported fee of €15 million, as a replacement for PSG-bound Gianluigi Donnarumma.
 He made his debut on 23 August, a 1–0 win at Sampdoria.
 On 19 September, in a league match against Juventus, Maignan was the victim of verbal racial abuse by a Juventus supporter; he responded by calling himself "black and proud".
 The supporter was later identified and reported to police, and expelled from the Juventus Club Castagnaro fan club.

 On 13 October 2021, Maignan underwent surgery to his left wrist injury and he was expected to be out of action for ten weeks, but returned to the field after six weeks.
-He made crucial saves against Inter, to help his team win a narrow 2–1 derby on 5 February.
+He made crucial saves against Inter Milan, to help his team win a narrow 2–1 derby on 5 February 2022.
 Eight days later, he assisted Rafael Leão's goal in a 1–0 win against Sampdoria, being the first assist made by an AC Milan goalkeeper in Serie A since Dida in 2006.
 Maignan was awarded the trophy for Best Goalkeeper in Serie A ahead of the last match of the season on 22 May 2022.
 Milan won the game 3–0 away to Sassuolo for their first league title since 2011; it was his record 17th clean sheet of the season.

 On 18 April 2023, Maignan saved a penalty from Khvicha Kvaratskhelia during a 1–1 away draw against Napoli in the 2022–23 UEFA Champions League quarter-final second leg, which helped his team to qualify to the semi-final, by winning 2–1 on aggregate, for the first time since the 2006–07 season.
 On 2 December, he assisted Christian Pulisic's goal in a 3–1 win against Frosinone, making him the only goalkeeper in Europe's top 5 leagues to record an assist in each of the last 3 seasons.

 In January 2024, after Maignan was allegedly racially abused by Udinese fans, he and his teammates walked off the pitch.
 Following the incident, Udinese had to play their next game behind closed doors.
 Initially one Udinese fan was banned for life, before a further four received similar punishments.

-In October 2024, he was named captain of AC Milan, becoming the fifth foreign international to wear the armband for the club.
+In October 2024, he was named captain of Milan, becoming the fifth foreign international to wear the armband for the club.
+On 6 January 2025, he won the 2024–25 Supercoppa Italiana title with Milan, defeating Inter 3–2 in the final.
+On 31 January 2026, he extended his contract with the club until 2031.